Russia in the Junior Eurovision Song Contest 2010

-Russia participated in the Junior Eurovision Song Contest 2010 in Minsk, Belarus.
+Russia was represented at the Junior Eurovision Song Contest 2010 in Minsk, Belarus.
 The Russian entry was selected through a national final, organised by Russian broadcaster All-Russia State Television and Radio Company (VGTRK).
 The final was held on 30 May 2010.
 Sasha Lazin & Liza Drozd and their song "Boy and Girl" won the national final, getting 11.00% of votes.

 Before Junior Eurovision

 National Final

 On 27 February 2010, VGTRK announced that a national final would be held to select Russia' entry for the Junior Eurovision Song Contest 2010.
 A submission period for interested artists was opened and lasted until 20 April 2010.
 A professional jury selected eighteen artists and songs from the applicants to proceed to the televised national final.

 The selected artists and songs competed at the national final which took place on 30 May 2010 at the State Kremlin Palace in Moscow, hosted by Oksana Fedorova and Oskar Kuchera.
 In addition to the performances from the competitors, the show featured guest performances by Tolmachevy Twins, Aleksandra Golovchenko, Katya Ryabova and Yulia Savicheva.
 The members of the jury were Larisa Rubalskaya, Yury Entin, Valeriya, Gennady Gokhstein and Grigory Gladkov.